splunk/splunk-sdk-python/README.md

 ## License

 The Splunk Software Development Kit for Python is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+See [LICENSE](LICENSE) for details.